 Agzarian isn’t alone in this.
 Although all of the people contacted for this piece had their own storage routines and preferred platforms, few had extensively researched their options.
 As it turns out, storage platforms aren’t all that different from other consumer goods, in the sense that people tend to gravitate towards what they’ve been shown or what it seems like everyone else is using.
 KROQ’s Anzaldo uses Box to send and store files, simply because that’s the platform he was shown at a prior job at a different radio station.
 “It’s the platform I’ve always used,” he says.
 “Sometimes in this job, you have a routine, and it’s just easier to do that than to learn a new thing, even though that new thing may be more efficient in the long run.”

-Digital Blues Part I (metadata) available to read here.
+Digital Blues Part I (metadata) is available to read here.

-Digital Blues Part II (sending) available to read here.
+Digital Blues Part II (sending) is available to read here.